shoaibsaikat/Office-Management-.NET-Angular-JWT/BackEnd/README.md

 3. Disable ssl verification in postman if needed.
 4. Set first name (first name is mandatory to show it in a list) and access permission from phpmyadmin.

-Need to fix:
-1. User profile email does not show as mandatory but does not update without it